leiyiz/cf-encryptor/README.md

   - [Tutorial for Windows users](https://www.sony.com/electronics/support/articles/00015251)
   - [Tutorial for MacOS usrs](https://macpaw.com/how-to/get-file-path-mac)

+### Installation
-1. Ensure that you have Python 3.7 installed.
+Ensure that you have Python 3.7 installed.
 If you don't, you can download Python and its package manager, `pip`, [here](https://www.python.org/downloads/).

-2. Now, we can download the application.
+Now, we can download the application.
 To do this, we should open our terminal and run the following command:
 ```
 pip install cfe
 ```

-3. Next, create a shortcut to make CFE easier to use.
+Next, create a shortcut to make CFE easier to use.
 ```
 export cfe=python cfe
 ```
 We're ready to use CFE!

+### Creating a CFE Vault
-4. After this, you're ready to use our application.
+After this, you're ready to use our application.
 Before we begin uploading or downloading files, we need to set up our vault.
 This will contain special metadata that CFE will use to securely encrypt and decrypt files.
 We do this by running the following command:
 ```
 cfe init
 ```

+### Connecting to Your Google Drive Account
-5. Now, we need to add your Google Account to CFE so that CFE can upload and download data to it later.
+Now, we need to add your Google Account to CFE so that CFE can upload and download data to it later.
 We'll also need to give your account a nickname so that we can reference it later.
 To do this, we run:
 ```
 cfe add provider your-provider-nickname
 ```
 You will be prompted to log into Google Drive.

+### Uploading files
-6. Now, let's get some data to encrypted on your Google Drive.
+Now, let's get some data to encrypted on your Google Drive.
 Let's upload our first file!
 You'll need collect the following information:
 - The file path of the file you'd like to upload
 - The provider nickname (from step 4)
 - A nickname for the file on your Drive (you can make this up!)